 Cinnamon Banana Bran Muffins

 Kids love muffins and we all know how important it is to include fibre in our diets - especially for little tummies.
 Vamp up the classic fibre-rich bran muffin with a generous sprinkle of cinnamon.
 Cut down on the sugar content by adding a smashed banana into the mixture.
-Or, grate an apple into the batter to create a lovely cinnamon apple bake flavour.
+Or, grate an apple into the batter to create a lovely cinnamon apple flavour.

-Butternut Mac ‘n Cheese Cupcakes
+Butternut Mac And Cheese Cupcakes

-All you really need to do to is roast half a butternut squash in the oven.
-Cook the macaroni on a medium heat for 6 - 12 minutes, and prepare a basic cheese sauce out of flour, butter, milk and cheddar cheese.
+Macaroni and cheese is always a winner.
+Spice up your children's lunchbox with a few butternut mac and cheese cupcakes.
+We promise these aren't as difficult to make as they sound.
+Simply roast half a butternut squash in the oven for 45 minutes.
+Then, cook the macaroni on a medium heat for 6 - 12 minutes, and prepare a basic cheese sauce out of flour, butter, milk and cheddar cheese.
 Scoop the roasted butternut out of its hard outer skin, and smash it up with a fork.
 Add the smashed butternut to the cheese sauce, cooking it down to form a thick gravy.
 Lastly, add the macaroni to the gravy mixture, mixing well.
-Scoop small portions of the butternut Mac ‘n Cheese mixture into a greased muffin pan and sprinkle the tops with extra cheese or bread crumbs.
+Scoop small portions of the butternut mac and cheese mixture into a greased muffin pan and sprinkle the tops with extra cheese or bread crumbs.
 Bake in the oven for 20 minutes or until the cheese has melted.